MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

     input_devices:
       ...

-The is no need to touch the header - there are only `Developer options`_ here.
+There is no need to touch the header, but some `Developer options`_ can be found there.

-A sample file is provided in ``resources/default-settings/gpioz.yaml``.
+A file with examples can be found in ``resources/default-settings/gpioz.yaml``.
 Below you will find easy to adapt recipes for various configuration snippets.

 Input devices
 ---------------

-Configuring input devices consists of two aspects:
+Configuring input devices consists of 2 aspects:

     #.
-Define an input device and configure it's parameters
+Define an input device and configure its parameters
     #.
-Assign an action to execute on input state change.
+Assign an action to accomplish an input state change.
        Actions are defined as :ref:`userguide/rpc_commands:RPC Commands`
        just the same as for assigning card actions.